Opposition to antisemitism

-Anti-antisemitism is opposition to antisemitism or prejudice against Jews, and just like the history of antisemitism, the history of anti-antisemitism is long and multifaceted.
-According to historian Omer Bartov, political controversies around antisemitism involve "those who see the world through an antisemitic prism, for whom everything that has gone wrong with the world, or with their personal lives, is the fault of the Jews; and those who see the world through an anti-antisemitic prism, for whom every critical observation of Jews as individuals or as a community, or, most crucially, of the state of Israel, is inherently antisemitic".
-It is disputed whether or not anti-antisemitism is synonymous with philosemitism, but anti-antisemitism often includes the "imaginary and symbolic idealization of ‘the Jew’" which is similar to philosemitism.
+The opposition to antisemitism or prejudice against Jews, and, just like the history of antisemitism, the history of anti-antisemitism is long and multi-faceted.

 Strategies

-A key Zionist belief is that antisemitism cannot be addressed in any way other than the establishment of an independent state where Jews make up the majority of the population.
+Omer Bartov argues that a key Zionist belief is that antisemitism cannot be meaningfully addressed in any way other than the establishment of an independent state where Jews make up the majority of the population.

 Yair Wallach argues that non-Bolshevik Jewish activists played an essential role in the successes of early Soviet anti-antisemitism, and he also argues that this fact proves that Jewish activists are essential to effectively combating antisemitism in 2021.

 In the US, a plethora of novels which opposed antisemitism was published in the 1940s, a subgenre of social protest literature.

+Peter Kuras, an American writer and translator writing in Jewish Currents, notes that after the 2015 European migrant crisis, German institutions have created positions for fighting antisemitism—sometimes specifically and sometimes with additional responsibilities.
+These positions are covered by non-Jews, but work with German Jewish organizations.